The Health Benefits of Essential Fatty Acids

 indicate lignans have anti-carcinogenic effects and may protect

-against cancer.
+against many disease.
 Several clinical research centers, including the

 National Cancer Institute, are currently studying the preventive